evmcnb/quartz/content/full/Urological Examination.md

 **Tell the examiner that you would like to take one**

-Causes include [[Chronic Kidney Disease]], renal ransplant rejection, cortiosteroid use, tacrolimus or ciclosporin.
+Causes include [[Full/Chronic Kidney Disease]], renal ransplant rejection, cortiosteroid use, tacrolimus or ciclosporin.
 Rarely pulsus paradoxus (change of >10mmHg during breathing)

 >[!danger]
 >Blood pressure should not be performed on the side of an AV fistula!!